ryan-shaw/django-secrets-fields/README.md

 }
 ```

-A [Fernet](https://cryptography.io/en/latest/fernet/) can be generated using the following command:
+A [Fernet](https://cryptography.io/en/latest/fernet/) key can be generated using the following command:

 ```bash
 python manage.py generate_fernet_key